Corporate social responsibility: Why and how committing to CSR drives organizational performance

 CSR means aligning practice and outlook with philanthropic inclination.

-CSR is part of an organisation’s broader responsibility to the society it operates in.
+CSR is part of an organization’s broader responsibility to the society it operates in.

 CSR has long held its place in management literature: In 1999, Carroll coined the “Pyramid of Corporate Social Responsibility”.
-This pyramid outlines organisational priorities and sees four distinct sets of responsibilities that help characterise businesses and their responsibility to the society they are part of.
+This pyramid outlines organizational priorities and sees four distinct sets of responsibilities that help characterize businesses and their responsibility to the society they are part of.
 As shown in the image below (Carroll, 2016), these priorities are: economic, legal, ethical, and philanthropic.